 Even as a visitor, I felt self-conscious and guilty because I wasn’t going back that night.

 Most of this rhetoric I rejected on the spot.
 But it still affected me for years to come.
-It made me feel that my relationship with God – my fellowship with God – is based on how many church services I attended.
-Miss one and you’re a backslider.
+It made me feel that my relationship with God – my fellowship with God – is based on how many times each week I was in church.
+Miss one service, and you’re a backslider.
 God can’t bless your life.
 God isn’t pleased.

-“Not forsaking the assembling of ourselves together…” came to mean “thou shalt attend church Sunday morning, Sunday night, Wednesday night, and all revival meetings.
-If you miss a service where your church doors are open and you are not ‘providentially hindered’ then you are in sin.”
+“Not forsaking the assembling of ourselves together…” came to mean “thou shalt be in church Sunday morning, Sunday night, Wednesday night, and for all revival meetings.
+If you aren’t in church every time the doors are open and you are not ‘providentially hindered’ then you are in sin.”

 Pardon me for just a moment, but that’s not what the verse says.